-Making a chain reaction allows people to explore their own creativity, and see how their unique contraptions relate to a larger whole.
-No matter how different the chain reactions, inevitably, with a little string and duct tape, they all work together beautifully.
+Making a chain reaction allows people to explore their own creativity and see how their unique contraptions relate to a larger whole.
+No matter how unique the devices, inevitably, with a little string and duct tape, they all work together beautifully.

 How does it work?

 The MIT Museum's F.A.T.
-Chain Reaction event allows people to join the fun as spectators or as participants.
-Participants can register to bring their own contraptions.
-Artist and inventor Arthur Ganson, renowned chain reaction creator, is on hand to help with connections and play master of ceremonies for the action.
+Chain Reaction encourages people to join the fun as spectators or as participants.
+Participants register in advance to create their own contraptions and bring them to Rockwell Cage on November 28.
+Artist and inventor Arthur Ganson, renowned chain reaction creator, will be on hand, along with local artist and MIT alumnus Jeff Lieberman, to help with connections and emcee the event.

 Can anybody do it?